NBISweden/workshop-reproducible-research/docs/git.md

 ### Bash aliases for git

-Some git commands are commands you are using over and over again when working continuously with git, such as `git status`.
-Some like to have aliases (_i.e._ shortcuts) for these common commands.
-Here is a small list of such aliases that you may find useful or, even better, inspire you to create your own!
+Some git commands are used over and over again when working with git, such as `git status`.
+Some programmers like to have aliases (*i.e.* shortcuts) for these common commands.
+Here is a small list of such aliases that you may find useful or, even better, might inspire you to create your own!
 Add them to your `~/.bash_profile` as above, so that they're available across sessions.

 ```bash
 # Basic git commands